The President's Foundation for the Wellbeing of Society

-The Foundation consists of two principal branches; the Research Entities and Consultative Fora.
-These operate alongside other constituent entities, including the Children's Hub (and its flagship project 'The President's Secret Garden') and International Institute for Peace and Wellbeing.
-The Foundation maintains memoranda of understanding with various international organisations, in order to further its goals of securing individual and communal wellbeing in society.
-Organisations with whom the Foundation maintains close contact include UNESCO, ISESCO, UN Women, and the Sovereign Military Order of Malta, and academic connections with the University of Cambridge and Columbia University.
+The Foundation consisted of two principal branches; the Research Entities and Consultative Fora.
+These operated alongside other constituent entities, including the Children's Hub (and its flagship project 'The President's Secret Garden') and International Institute for Peace and Wellbeing.
+The Foundation maintained memoranda of understanding with various international organisations, in order to further its goals of securing individual and communal wellbeing in Maltese society.
+Organisations with whom the Foundation maintained close contact include UNESCO, ISESCO, UN Women, and the Sovereign Military Order of Malta, and academic connections with the University of Cambridge and Columbia University.

-The Director-General of the President's Foundation is Ruth Farrugia, and the Foundation's current Council of Governors includes former presidents and prime ministers of the Republic of Malta Eddie Fenech Adami, Lawrence Gonzi, and Ugo Mifsud Bonnici.
-The Foundation works closely with the University of Malta, and includes the incumbent Rector of the University as a member of the Council of Governors.
+The Director-General of the President's Foundation throughout its existence was Dr Ruth Farrugia, and the Foundation Council of Governors included former presidents and prime ministers of the Republic of Malta Eddie Fenech Adami, Lawrence Gonzi, and Ugo Mifsud Bonnici.
+The Foundation worked closely with the University of Malta, and included the incumbent Rector of the University as a member of the Council of Governors.
+As an NGO subject to the Commissioner for Voluntary Organisations, Malta.

-Research Entities
+Research Entities now Defunct or Modified

 National Institute for Childhood

 The Institute for Childhood exists to promote children’s wellbeing through research, dissemination of research, consultation with relevant stake holders and active participation in debates in matters concerning children and their relationships with significant others.